 Immunology is the key to harnessing the power of a patient’s own immune system to target and kill their tumor.

 Recent studies suggest that pediatric brain tumors, including DIPG, initiate signals to the immune system that allow the tumors to escape killing.
 U-M scientists are investigating a number of promising immunologic approaches, including identifying which genetic mutations in DIPG can be targeted in each patient to restore immune function, either alone or in combination with other immunotherapeutic methods.

-The U-M Brain Tumor Bank includes roughly 100 pediatric neurological tumor specimens — an enormous resource which has fueled research not only here at U-M but also for national multi-center collaborations.
+The U-M Brain Tumor Bank includes 100s of pediatric neurological tumor specimens — an enormous resource which has fueled research not only here at U-M but also for national multi-center collaborations.